model-driven-devops/mdd-netdevops/docs/telemetry.md

 ## Building a Dashboard

 ## Modifying Filebeat
-Navigate back to your virtual desktip and VScode instance.
+Navigate back to your virtual desktop and VScode instance.
 You'll notice in the telemetry folder there are two templates.
 These templates an be modified and sent to the telemetry node using an ansible playbook.

 ![Screenshot 2023-09-08 at 5 30 04 PM](https://github.com/model-driven-devops/mdd-base/assets/65776483/f63d6ee3-741c-4419-967a-e55e52af823f)